opensearch-project/documentation-website/_ingest-pipelines/processors/fail.md

 # Fail processor

-The `fail` processor can be useful for performing data transformations and enrichment during the indexing process.
+The `fail` processor is useful for performing data transformations and enrichment during the indexing process.
 The primary use case for the `fail` processor is to fail an indexing operation when certain conditions are met.

 The following is the syntax for the `fail` processor: